math-man-123/wanikani-downloader/README.md

+## Introduction
 This project is part of my personal website philsfun.com (currently not populated).
 It is intendet as a way to improve your WaniKani study by allowing you to download WaniKani content as Anki cards.
+The project is a continuation of my previous project [wanikani-recent-mistakes](https://github.com/math-man-123/wanikani-recent-mistakes) even though that exact feature is currently still missing.